 Without evaluating all of these domains, you risk missing key information.
 But by using comprehensive brain health profiling, we can track recovery, guide referrals to the right professionals, and tailor rehabilitation to the individual’s needs.

 Excitingly, repeatable baseline screens now allow us to track these domains over time.
 This opens the door to a more preventative and personalised approach to brain health — targeting modifiable risk factors long before issues become chronic.
+Multimodal brain health profiling, built into platforms like ScreenIT, enables clinicians to deliver this personalised approach at scale.
 And with nearly half of all dementia cases considered preventable, this kind of proactive strategy is a genuine game-changer.

 Why It Matters